jojje/typed-lazyimport/README.md

 [lazy_import.py](./lazyimport/lazy_import.py) implementation itself for how to get typing support.
 It's really trivial as can be seen by the minimal implementation of this package itself.

+### Q4: How can I see when the import happens?

+Enable debug logging. `lazy import: <module name>` will be logged whenever a module is imported.

 ## Development